 - submission of application for Associate Degree Nursing Program by deadline.

 Admission to the Associate Degree Nursing Program is competitive, and the number of students admitted is limited by the number of clinical facilities available.
 After meeting minimal application requirements, applicants are rank-ordered for acceptance using a points system based on score on ACT National or ACT Residual (mininum composite score of 18) and quality points from selected college courses.
-Students who have completed 12 credit hours of required academics for nursing at SUSCC are awarded 10 additional points towards admission.
+Additional points may be awarded.
+Please see program application worksheet for criteria.

 Meeting minimal requirements does not guarantee acceptance.